 This command takes you to the home directory.

 This will open file .zshrc in editor nano.
 Here I add my PATH content after $PATH variable:

 Press CTRL+O (save) and CTRL+X (exit).
 Done.
-Now terminal/SHELL know, where are Android tools for Cordova, even if you restart your machine.
+Now terminal/SHELL knows, where Android tools for Cordova are, even if you restart your machine.